Best Gay Bars & Clubs in Phoenix (2026)

 • Thursday: Pre-weekend energy starts building on the Melrose strip.
 Charlie's and Stacy's pick up

 • Friday-Saturday: Peak everything.
 Every bar on this list is busy.
 Karamba's Latin nights peak Friday/Saturday.
 Charlie's dance floor is wall-to-wall.
-The Cash in Scottsdale goes off
+The Cash goes off

 • Sunday: Relaxed day-drinking vibes on the Melrose strip.
 Patio weather and a crowd that's in no rush.
 Sunday afternoon on the strip is a uniquely Phoenix experience